 The ongoing crusades vilified Muslims as the archenemy of Christendom while Jews were blamed for practicing usury (charging interest) – even though the Church had more or less defined that role in finance for them through official policy – and were expelled from communities and entire countries.
 Pagan practices had now either been stamped out or Christianized, and the Church held significant power over people’s daily lives.

-The far-reaching corruption of the medieval Church, however, against which critics and reformers had been preaching for centuries, finally grew too intolerable.
-The Protestant Reformation began as simply another attempt at getting the Church to pay attention to its own abuses, but the political climate in Germany, and the personal power of the priest-monk Martin Luther (l.
+The far-reaching corruption of the medieval Church, however, against which critics and reformers had been preaching for centuries, finally grew too intolerable and general distrust of the Church and its vision was further encouraged by its failure to meet the challenge of the Black Death pandemic of 1347-1352 CE which resulted in a widespread spiritual crisis.
+The Protestant Reformation began as simply another attempt at getting the Church to pay attention to its own abuses and failings, but the political climate in Germany, and the personal power of the priest-monk Martin Luther (l.
 1483-1546 CE), led to a revolt by people who had long grown tired of the oppressive bullying of the monolithic Church.

 After Martin Luther initiated the Reformation, other clerics in other regions followed his example.
 Christianity in Europe afterwards would frequently show itself no more tolerant or pure in protestant form than it had been as expressed through the medieval Church but, in time, found a way to coexist with other faiths and allow for greater freedom of individual religious experience.